domi-cmd/Reference_Application_for_OWASP_MASTG/dev_documents/seminar_thesis/existing_apps.md

 # [OVAA](https://github.com/oversecured/ovaa)
 Vulnerabilities covered in this app:
 ### Storage
 - Obtaining access to app logs via InsecureLoggerService.
 Leak of credentials in LoginActivity Log.d("ovaa", "Processing " + loginData).
-(Insecure logging of sensitive user data)
+(Insecure logging of sensitive user data) **(MASWE-0001: Insertion of Sensitive Data into Logs)**

 ### Crypto
-- Use of the hardcoded AES key in WeakCrypto. (crypto/key management failure)
+- Use of the hardcoded AES key in WeakCrypto. (crypto/key management failure) **(MASWE-0013: Hardcoded Cryptographic Keys in Use)**

 ### Auth
 -